jorgecasas/php-ml/docs/machine-learning/cross-validation/stratified-random-split.md

 $split = new StratifiedRandomSplit($dataset, 0.5);
 ```

-Split will have equals amount of each target.
+Split will have equal amounts of each target.
 Two of the target `a` and two of `b`.